j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-apache-flink-using-python.md

 ]
 ```

-- For the code example above is the content of the `pyproject.toml`.
+- The code example above is the content of the `pyproject.toml`.
 This configuration file is used in the Python project to build the required dependencies I used for the Flink app to run successfully.
 These dependencies include Apache Flink, Boto3, Confluent Kafka, Plotly, PyFlink, PyIceberg, Setuptools, Streamlit, and Streamlit AgGrid.
-These dependencies are essential for building the Flink app and integrating it with Apache Iceberg, Kafka, and other services required for the streaming analytics pipeline.
+These dependencies are essential for building and integrating the Flink app with Apache Iceberg, Kafka, and other services required for the streaming analytics pipeline.

 > `pyproject.toml` is a configuration file used in Python projects to specify build system requirements and project metadata.
 It serves as a way to standardize and simplify the Python build process, especially when using modern build tools such as [uv](https://docs.astral.sh/uv/), [Poetry](https://python-poetry.org/), or [Setuptools](https://setuptools.pypa.io/en/latest/).
 This file is defined by [PEP 518](https://peps.python.org/pep-0518/) and is supported by most modern Python package managers.